 A BOP bundles general liability coverage and commercial property insurance at a discount.
 It's often the most cost-effective type of insurance for plumbers.

-This policy covers bodily injuries and property damage caused by a plumber’s vehicle.
+This auto policy covers bodily injuries and property damage caused by a plumber’s vehicle.
 Each state has its own auto liability insurance requirements.

 This policy helps pay for repair or replacement of a plumbing contractor's pipe cutters, blowtorches, and other tools and equipment.
 It's a type of inland marine insurance.